lucko/helper/README.md

         .handler(e -> e.getPlayer().sendMessage("Wew!
 You were first to join the server since it restarted!"));
 ```

-The implementation provides a couple of default filters.
+The implementation provides a selection of default filters.
 ```java
 Events.subscribe(PlayerMoveEvent.class, EventPriority.MONITOR)
         .filter(Events.DEFAULT_FILTERS.ignoreCancelled())